Cacti/rrdproxy/README.md

 IPv4 Listen Addr | 0.0.0.0 | Listen all addr
-Client Proxy Port | 40301 | Connections from a client Proxy Proxy port | 40302 | Connections from another proxy Dedicated CLI port | 40303 | Connections to the RRDproxy cli
+Client Proxy Port | 40301 | Connections from a client Proxy Proxy port | 40302 | Connections from another proxy Dedicated CLI port | 40303 | Connections to the proxy cli

 If the wizard displays a prompt that requires a response and it has no default, you will be prompted again until a valid response has been entered.